dadaloop82/hass_ai/README.md

 ## 🚀 Key Features

 - **Automatic AI Analysis**: Intelligent entity evaluation based on type, name, attributes, and historical data
+- **Three Entity Categories**: Smart classification into DATA, CONTROL, and HEALTH types
+- **Health Monitoring**: Proactive detection of device problems, anomalies, and alerts
-- **Interactive Interface**: Dedicated panel with intuitive controls to manage entity importance
+- **Interactive Interface**: Dedicated panel with intuitive controls and advanced filtering
 - **Complete Transparency**: Clear explanations of why each entity received a specific score
 - **User Control**: Complete override of AI evaluations to adapt them to your needs
+- **Advanced Filtering**: Filter by category, importance weight, and search terms
-- **Persistence**: All customizations are automatically saved
+- **Persistence**: All customizations and correlations automatically saved
 - **Multilingual Support**: Interface available in Italian and English

 ## 🏠 How It Works